abhishekswain/jasmine2-protractor-utils/README.md

  e.g './reports/something/savehere/' , please take care of './' and '/' at the beginning and end.

  Default: 'reports/screenshots'

+## clearFoldersBeforeTest

+ If this flag set to true, screenshot and html report directories will be emptied before generating new reports and screenshots

+ Default: false

+## htmlReportDir

+ Path where HTML report will be saved.
+If path does not exist , will be created. e.g './reports/something/savehere/' , please take care of './' and '/' at the beginning and end.

+ Default: 'reports/htmlReports'

 ## failTestOnErrorLog (Chrome only)